 - Heat the oil in a heavy-based pan and add the mustard seeds, onions, curry leaves and green chillies and fry over high heat until the onions soften.

 - Add the potatoes and mix well to combine with the onion and spice mix.

 - Add the water and let the mixture simmer for about three minutes.
 Use the mixing spoon to crumble the potato as it cooks.
 You don't want to mash the potato, but just break up the larger pieces.

 - Remove from heat, set aside and keep warm.

 - Add water and salt if not already added to the fermented batter and stir gently until you have a smooth, pouring consistency.

 - Heat a griddle or pan over medium heat.
 Sprinkle with water and wipe with a wet cloth to reduce surface temperature.

 - Lightly grease or brush pan with the oil.
 Ladle ½ cup of batter to the centre of the pan.

 - Using the back of the ladle gently spread the batter with a circular motion from the centre towards the outside of the pan.
 You will end up with a series of rings or a spiral, some parts thick, some thin.

-- Turn heat up to high.
+- Turn the heat up to high.
 After one or two minutes, the edge of the dosa will start to come off the pan.
 Keep cooking until you can see the browned surface of the dosa through the thin parts.
 Once browned, use a spatula to gently lift the dosa and flip it over.
-Cook the other side for another 30 seconds or so and remove from pan.
+Cook the other side for another 30 seconds or so and remove it from the pan.
 Set aside and keep warm whilst you cook the remaining dosa.